Breaking the Reversal Curse in Autoregressive Language Models via Identity Bridge: Experiment Details

 We provide implementation details on experiments in \Cref{sec:exp_one_layer_tf} and \Cref{sec:exp_real_llm}.
 In the one-layer transformer experiments, we use $N=10$ reversal pairs, and use uniform initialization for $\bW_O$ and $\bW_V$ over $[-0.1,0.1]$.
 In training, we use full-batch gradient descent with a learning rate of $0.001$ to optimize the model.

 For real LLM experiments, we use the cross-entropy loss and optimize it with the AdamW optimizer~\citep{kingma2014adam}.
-In finetuning, we use a temperature of 40, and search the best learning rate among $\{ 5\cdot10^{-5}, 10^{-4}, 2\cdot 10^{-4}, 4\cdot 10^{-4} \}$.
-The batch size is set to $1/5$ of the total data size.
-We also adopt a weight decay of 0.3 during training.
+In finetuning, we disable the dataset shuffling in training to make sure the data of the same instant are trained in the same batch, and the different random seeds run are conducted by shuffling the dataset before training.
+In experiments, we search the best learning rate among $\{ 5\cdot10^{-5}, 10^{-4}, 2\cdot 10^{-4}, 4\cdot 10^{-4}, 7\cdot 10^{-4}, 10^{-3} \}$ and the best weight decay among $\{0.25,0.30,0.35\}$.
+The batch size is set to $1/10$ of the total data size.

-The training loss of the ``Husband-Wife" task is presented in~\cref{fig:train_loss_compare}, and the evolution of the corresponding reversal test first-token MRR is shown in~\cref{fig:token_mrr_compare}.
+The training loss of the FWD and OCR-6 methods is presented~\cref{fig:train_loss_fwd_ocr}.
+The training loss of the IDN and OCR-$k$ methods is presented~\cref{fig:train_loss_idn_ocr}.
+The training loss of the IDN and OCR-$k$ methods is presented~\cref{fig:train_loss_name_len}.